kazabooboo/gizra.com/app/_posts/2015-11-01-simplify-bootstrap.md

 {% include setup %}

-# Simplifying bootstrap responsive design
-The vast majority of our project at Gizra are based upon Twitter Bootstrap framework and we often spend a lot of time and effort in creating the perfect resposive layout and UX (user experience) across all breakpoints.
-I want to share with you my experience and insights about responsive web design using Twitter Bootstrap framework and hopefully help you to simplify your workflow and make it more intuitive.
+The vast majority of our projects at Gizra are based on [Bootstrap](http://getbootstrap.com/) framework and we often spend a lot of time and effort in creating the perfect responsive layout and UX (user experience) across all breakpoints.
+As Bootstrap comes by default with four breaking points, we found ourself implementing them, until we started asking ourself:

+__Q__: Is responsive really needed?
+__A__: Yes, Of course.

+__Q__: Do we always need so many breakpoints?
+__A__: No.

 <div class="thumbnail">
   <img src="{{BASE_PATH}}/assets/images/posts/simplify-bootstrap/image.gif">